Exact Time: 5 to 10 Hours

 The risks of holding your urination are usually cumulative.
 Holding your urine for six hours on that one unforgettable road trip is unlikely to harm you in the long run.

-However, if you consistently ignore the desire to pee, you may develop difficulties.
-In general, go whenever you feel the urge to!
+However, you may develop difficulties if you consistently ignore the desire to pee.
+So, in general, go whenever you feel the urge to!

 The following are some of the risks of holding your pee:

-- A urinary tract infection can occur if you do not empty your bladder frequently enough, or if you go several days without emptying it completely (UTI).
+- A urinary tract infection can occur if you do not empty your bladder frequently enough or go several days without emptying it (UTI).

 - If you hold your pee out of habit, your bladder may begin to atrophy.
-You may develop incontinence over time.
+As a result, you may develop incontinence over time.

 - When you hold your pee for 10 hours or longer, you may develop urinary retention, which means that the muscles in your bladder are unable to relax and allow you to release yourself even when you want to.

-- Holding your pee can cause your bladder to burst in very rare circumstances.
+- Holding your pee can cause your bladder to burst in scarce circumstances.

 Is it possible to die from not peeing?

-Your odds of dying as a result of holding in urine are extremely minimal.
+Your odds of dying due to holding in urine are incredibly minimal.
 Some doctors may even claim that it does not exist.
-In most cases, your bladder will discharge on its own well before you are in actual danger.
+In most cases, your bladder will discharge on its well before you are in actual danger.

-In rare cases, a person may hold their pee for so long that they are unable to release it when the time comes.
+In rare cases, people may hold their pee for so long that they cannot release it when it comes.
 This can lead to a ruptured bladder.
-If your bladder bursts, you would require rapid medical assistance.
+If your bladder bursts, you will require rapid medical assistance.
 A ruptured bladder is a potentially fatal condition.

 Holding your pee in for days at a time exposes your body to hazardous microorganisms that are designed to be discharged.
-This can result in a UTI, which can lead to a variety of problems, including sepsis.
-Again, this is the exception rather than the rule.
+This can result in a UTI, leading to various problems, including sepsis.
+But, again, this is the exception rather than the rule.

-Most people can hold their urine for several hours at a time and be perfectly fine.
+Most people can hold their urine for several hours and be perfectly fine.

 Problems that may affect your capacity to pee

-You may need to relieve yourself from time to time, but you are unable to do so.
+You may need to relieve yourself sometimes, but you cannot do so.
 Certain medical disorders can impair your capacity to pee.

-Because your body produces less urine as a result of dehydration and other health issues, it is simpler to hold it in.
+Because your body produces less urine due to dehydration and other health issues, it is simpler to hold it in.
 When this occurs, you will urinate less frequently than is deemed normal.
-You have decreased urine output if you pee less than two cups of urine in a 24-hour period.
+For example, if you pee less than two cups in 24 hours, you have decreased urine output.
 According to MedlinePlus and the Mayo Clinic, this could be the outcome of one of the following medical conditions:

 Among these conditions are: